jmlucjav/vifun/README.md

 This tool was developed in order to help me tweak the values of boosting functions etc in Solr, typically when using edismax handler.
 If you are fed up of: change a number a bit, restart Solr, run the same query to see how documents are scored now...then this tool is for you.

+You can watch a [screencast](https://www.youtube.com/watch?v=QGgM76HWIcA) showing how it works, and you can also read more abou it [in this post] (https://medium.com/@jmlucjav/tweaking-solr-edismax-relevancy-24b541c79bc9)

 Features
 ------------